 Kube-proxy runs on each worker node in your cluster.
 It manages network communication going to your Pods from inside or outside of your cluster.

 A DeamonSet ensures that all nodes (or a specific subset of them) are running exactly one copy of a pod.
 For example, you might want to run fluentd on all your nodes to collect logs, or you might want to run a monitoring process like the Datadog agent.
-You can learn even more about DaemonSets on our blog post about them.
+You can learn even more on our blog post An introduction to Kubernetes DaemonSets.

 A deployment is a resource object in Kubernetes that provides declarative updates to applications.
 It manages the scheduling and lifecycle of pods.
 They provide several key features for managing pods, including rolling updates of pods, the ability to rollback, and easily scaling pods horizontally.